blakeembrey/writing/src/articles/2015/06/facetime-auto-answer-applescript/index.md

 Some pretext...

 I talk with my girlfriend every day.
 Sometimes multiple times a day.
-Unfortunately, we're in a long distance relationship and, at times, completely different time zones worlds apart.
+Unfortunately, we're in a long distance relationship and, at times, completely different time zones.
 One habit we wanted to pick up was being able to see each other at any time.

-So, for this to work, we need to be able to auto answer each others calls.
-One of us could be asleep or busy doing other things, but we still want to be able to see each other.
-After days of exploring how to make this possible, it came down to a few different solutions.
+For this to work, we need to be able to auto answer each others calls.
+One of us could be asleep or busy working, but we still want to be able to see each other.
+After days of exploring how to make this happen, I come up with some solutions.

 1. Create new Skype accounts just for each other and enable auto answer on those accounts.
 2. Keep a Google Hangouts room alive that we can both join at any time.